lichendust/meander/readme.md

 > This command is currently considered experimental.
 I have limited access to example `.fdx` files, especially those demonstrating complex features like page-locking.
 >
-> Note that Meander's non-standard [syntax extensions](#syntax-extensions) are a [known issue for importing with Final Draft](https://github.com/qxoko/meander/issues/3).
+> Note that Meander's non-standard [syntax extensions](#syntax-extensions) are a [known issue for importing with Final Draft](https://github.com/lichendust/meander/issues/3).
 If this is a requirement, you should limit your use of any non-standard syntax for the time being.
 >
 > Please open an issue for any other import/export concerns.
 If there is sufficient need, Meander can easily support its own export mode to support more Final Draft features.

 ## Render Flags

 Almost everything in Meander has a default specification.
-For the following sections, the item marked with a star is the default, implied parameter.
+For the following sections, the item marked with an asterisk* is the default, implied parameter.
 If that's the one you want, you don't need to specify it.

 ### Scenes